BMC-CS-113/BMC-CS-113.github.io/hws/HW05_loops.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================

-In this assignment you will be getting more experience with recursion.
-You will implement the following methods using recursion.
+In this assignment you will be working with loops.
+You will be implementing the following methods using loops.

 > Requirements:
 >